GOODBYE DOLLY

 Now would be a good time for Tiffin to act her age.

 You would think U.S. born actress Pamela Tiffin would be too old for dolls at this point in her life, but here she is hanging onto one for dear life at age twenty-seven in this promo photo from 1969.
 The session was originally staged for Playboy, and this image is a clean version of one that had a seam across it in the magazine.
 We think Tiffin should ditch the doll.
 It would be better for her.
 And us.
 But it’s an amazing shot anyway, with the dark green grass and the curly, golden locks, possibly extensions or a wig.
 Tiffin popped up in some American films, but really made her mark in Italy, where she landed leading roles in films such as Amore mio, uccidimi!, aka Kill Me, My Love!, and Il vichingo venuto dal sud, aka The Blonde in the Blue Movie, aka No One Will Notice You’re Naked.
 This is her third appearance on Pulp as a femme fatale due to the fact that she made unusually interesting photos.
-See two more examples here and here.
+You can see two more examples here and here.
 She also appears at the bottom of this page.

 Femme Fatale Image